poc-handsome/educrys-hardware/README.md

 - Attach the magic arm with camera on the right profile, close to the front.
 Carefully pull out the camera cable from the slit in the right wall.
 Insert the cable end into the connector at the back of the camera with the conducting pins towards the board.
 Push the black connector part upwards to fix the cable.
 - Insert the PT100 sensor in a horizontal borehole and one thermocouple in a vertical borehole of the crucible.
 Both sensor cables should be bound together to prevent the PT100 sliding out of the hole. **This would lead to strong overheating of the crucible during temperature-controlled heating!**
 - The second thermocouple could be used to measure ambient air, melt, or some parts inside the main body.
-- Connect the keyboard with the USB cable to the socket in the right wall.
+- Connect the keyboard with the red USB cable to the socket in the right wall.
 Connect the mouse and the gamepad to the keyboard.
-These USB ports can be also used to attach USB flash memory for data transfer.
+The USB ports in the keyboard can be also used to attach USB flash memory for data transfer.
 - Connect a monitor to the HDMI socket in the right wall.
 - Attach the power cable at the back of the main body. **Raspberry Pi starts as soon as power is connected!
 Always use the shutdown function in the Menu before disconnecting the power to avoid data loss.**
 - If necessary, a network cable can be attached directly to the Raspberry Pi board through an opening in the back wall.
 Remove the screws and carefully pull the back wall for about 5 cm to access Raspberry Pi. **The network socket in the back wall can be only used for the sensor box.**